verdaux/BookNotes/Phrases/Impressors 12.md

 - [ ] This is excessive.
 Just get Ozempic
 - [ ] Money is nice but I'd rather have time.
 - [ ] I'm not an alcoholic.
 I know the whole label thing is so limiting.
+- [ ] I try to be chill but my brain writes essays about everything.